Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Interventions based on modeling of distribution shifts

 \subsubsection{Case Study: $Y|X$-shifts}

-Building upon this foundation, in this section, we aim to show how such insights of the identified covariate region in Section \ref{subsec:data-intervention} can be leveraged to refine and advance algorithmic designs for DRO methods.
-Our case study is based on the \texttt{ACS Pub.Cov} dataset (refer to Setting 4 in \Cref{table:overview}) with the source domain being Nebraska (NE) and the target being Louisiana (LA).
+Building upon this foundation, we consider a case study within the \texttt{ACS Pub.Cov} dataset (refer to Setting 4 in \Cref{table:overview}) with the source domain being Nebraska (NE) and the target being Louisiana (LA) in this section.
 For the LR method, we observe a notable degradation in performance between the source and target domains, decreasing from 83.9\% to 66.4\%.

-Utilizing the covariate region analysis proposed in Section \ref{subsec:data-intervention} (with 500 samples from the target domain), we identify that the decision rules for covariate regions predominantly concern the ``Income'' feature.
-This suggests that the conditional distribution $Y|\text{Income}$ may experience significant shifts between the source and target domains.
-Moreover, this observation is consistent with the findings presented in \citet[Section 6]{DBLP:journals/corr/abs-2402-14254}, which identified the ``Income'' feature as having the largest shifts in $Y|X$ among all features.
-For the Marginal-DRO, we define $Z$ as ${\text{Income}, Y}$, and for the Conditional-DRO, we set $X$ to ${\text{Income}}$ only.
+\wty{\paragraph{Attribution.} We quantify feature importance under distribution shifts by computing the difference in aggregated Shapley values between the source and target domains~\citep{lundberg2017unified} (see Appendix~\ref{app:feature-attribution} for details).} We find that the conditional distribution $Y|\text{Income}$ exhibits significant shifts between the source and target domains.
+This observation is consistent with the findings presented in \citet[Section 6]{DBLP:journals/corr/abs-2402-14254}, which identified the ``Income'' feature with the largest shifts in $Y|X$ among all features. \wty{To demonstrate the stability of the attribution results, we select the Top-$K$ ($K \leq 5$) features with the highest scores.
+In Setting 4, these Top-5 features correspond to ``Income'', ``married'', ``never'', ``ESR\_employed'', ``divorced''.
+We then incorporate these most significant identified shifts into the ambiguity set: for each $K \leq 5$, in the Marginal-DRO approach, we set $Z$ as $\{\text{Top-$K$ features}, Y\}$; whereas in the Conditional-DRO approach, we set $Z$ to $\{\text{Top-$K$ features}\}$ only.}

-As illustrated in \Cref{fig:Y|X}, our algorithmic interventions significantly enhance the generalization performance of DRO methods.
-Notably, in the Marginal-DRO approach, there is a substantial improvement, achieving performance comparable to tree-based ensemble methods.
+As illustrated in \Cref{fig:Y|X}, our algorithmic interventions significantly enhance the generalization performance of DRO methods \wty{for all $K$ in the Conditional-DRO approach and some $K$ in the Marginal-DRO approach.
+For some choices of $K$, the ``targeted'' DRO approach also achieves performance comparable to or even outperforms tree-based ensemble methods significantly. }

+We also comment that the improved performance trend may not always hold, e.g., we observe variability of performance when we increase $K$ in Marginal-DRO as in Figures~\ref{fig:x-shift} and~\ref{fig:Y|X}.
+However, this straightforward intervention indicates a promising direction for refining DRO approaches and these two case studies represent the first effort to integrate insights from distribution shifts into the development of DRO methodologies.